HamishMW/portfolio/README.md

 yarn start
 ```

-To view the components and style guide:
+To view the components storybook:

 ```bash
 yarn storybook